mattyshen/mattyshen2.github.io/_posts/2022-09-11-pacifica-state-beach.md

 ## Pacifica State Beach

 ![alt text](https://github.com/mattyshen/mattyshen.github.io/blob/main/IMG_9714_Original.jpg?raw=true)
-This is me actually taking the main picture on the blog!
+This is me actually taking the picture on the front page of the blog!

 ---